Slow Cooker Coca Cola Pot Roast

 A piece of seasoned meat with a seared crust cooks in a skillet on a marble countertop.

-6. Whisk together the coca cola, worchestershire sauce, beefy onion soup mix, brown gravy and garlic together.
+In a bowl, whisk together the Coca Cola, Worcestershire sauce, beefy onion soup mix, brown gravy mix, and minced garlic until smooth and well combined.

 A slow cooker contains sliced onions, carrots, and small potatoes.
 In front, a glass measuring cup holds a frothy brown sauce.